bensivo/mapo/tests/manual-tests.md

     G: I have drawn an edge between 2 nodes
     W: I move one of the nodes
     T: The edge should move too

+Delete edge (Backspace):
+    G: I have a edge
+    W: I select the edge and press "Backspace"
+    T: the edge is deleted

+Delete edge (Delete):
+    G: I have a edge
+    W: I select the edge and press "Delete"
+    T: the edge is deleted

+## Pan
+Panning:
+    W: I click and drag with the right mouse button
+    T: The canvas should pan